Corey Bailey

 wet or cleaned with a solution of any kind.
 Lacquer coated discs (Lacquers) can

-be played wet if they are in playable condition and have a metal or glass center.
+be played wet if they are in playable condition.

 After a through cleaning, I used plain distilled water with nothing added, the type

-smooth it with the other hand.
+rotate while you smooth it.
 Avoid getting any water on the label.
-If you do, wipe
+If you do, wipe the

-the label immediately with a dry towel.
-Some cartridges have dust brushes
+label immediately with a dry towel.
+Some cartridges have dust brushes attached.

-attached.
-I haven’t tried playing a record wet with that type of cartridge/stylus
+I haven’t tried playing a record wet with that type of cartridge/stylus combination.

-combination.
-Some cartridges sit parallel to the record and tend to trap the water
+Some cartridges sit parallel to the record and tend to trap the water beneath them

-beneath them while playing.
-I haven’t found it to be detrimental when that
+while playing.
+I haven’t found it to be detrimental when that happens.
+Those same

 How much water to use?
 About a drop every couple of inches (About 5 CM)